Internal Wasserstein Distance for Adversarial Attack and Defense: Notation and Motivations

 \begin{thm} { Let $\epsilon(\ell_p)$ and $\epsilon(\mW)$ denote the perturbation constants with the $\ell_p$ distance and IWD, respectivly.
 Then for any $\epsilon(\ell_p) {>} 0 (p {>} 0)$, there exists $\epsilon(\mW) {\leq} \epsilon(\ell_p)$ satisfies:}

 \end{thm}

-{Theorem \ref{thm:ball_W_lp} shows that the diameter of the perturbation ball in terms of $\epsilon(\mW)$ is larger than that in terms of $\epsilon(\ell_p)$.} Thus, IWD would have a higher probability to find valid adversarial examples that can cause model misclassification than the $\ell_p$ distance. {In the following, we apply IWD to perform adversarial attack and defense.}
+{Theorem \ref{thm:ball_W_lp} shows that the diameter of the perturbation ball in terms of $\epsilon(\mW)$ is larger than that in terms of $\epsilon(\ell_p)$.} Thus, IWD would have a higher probability to find valid adversarial examples that fool the model than the $\ell_p$ distance. {In the following, we apply IWD to perform attack and defense.}